Welcome to Week 2 of the VG Wellness Challenge: Eat only vegetarian food!

 Set small targets: Set small targets for drinking water throughout the day.
-Knowing how much water you need to consume till lunch time and before the end of your work day will keep you disciplined.
+Knowing how much water you need to consume before lunchtime and before the end of your work day will keep you disciplined.
 Pro Tip: Plan to meet your target for the day before you leave the office, so you don’t have to worry about it when you get home.

 By making this small change in our daily routine, we all noticed some BIG changes overall:

-- We felt fuller during the day, so were not overeating
+- We felt fuller during the day, so we were not overeating.

-- We all felt more happy in general, also pushing and motivating each other to meet their water goals for the day.
+- We all felt more happy in general, also pushing and motivating each other to meet our water goals for the day.

-- We definitely took more bathroom breaks, buuut that also meant we were getting the recommended number of 5 min. breaks throughout the day, keeping us all more active.
+- We definitely took more bathroom breaks, but that also meant we were getting the recommended number of 5 min. breaks throughout the day, keeping us all more active.

 So in short, the best way to beat the heat and stay cool in this weather is to drink plenty of good old fashioned water, at least 2.7L for women and 3.7L for men per day – something we all plan to continue doing!